alexsocop/alexsocop.github.io/README.md

 ## Consulting Experience

-**Teaching to Hope**
+**Teaching to Hope: Saving the education of refugee teens during and after the pandemic’s school shutdowns**
-National Geographic and University of Minnesota
+National Geographic and University of Minnesota, 2019-2021

 ---